 The declaration I use is this:

-I will not accept anything less than kindness and respect for me.
+I will not accept anything less than kindness and respect.

 When you choose to proclaim a declaration like that, you set in motion a series of events that changes your life forever.
 It doesn’t mean there won’t be challenges along the way.
 After all, emotional strength is harder to build without the challenges.